 prepare and prevent future epidemics.

 I'm the lab's administrative assistant, I keep things organized, find bureaucratic fixes, and welcome new members to the team.
-I also love all things Japanese, and I train and practise Kyudo - ancient Japanese archery.
+I come from a Theatrical background, and be somewhat of a clown when needed.

 Veronica Rezelj, PhD